thurn/violet/equipment.md

 - Facewear - Eye.
 Yellow, gleaming crystal, hynotic power, dominate monster once per day.
 - Facewear - Eye.
 Crystal flickers through a range of reddish hues.
 Trigger a freedom of movement effect.
 - Facewear - Eye.
 Flickers from one color to the next in the blink of an eye.
 Get really good at one skill check.
+- Facewear - Eye.
+Glows with a piercing sapphire light.
+Bonus to overcoming spell resistance
+- Facewear - Eye.
+Crystal emits a powerful azure light.
+Alows you to dispel magic 1x.
+- Facewear - Eye.
+Bright orange, emits a steady inner glow.
+Activate to see and hear a distant location.
+- Amulet - Torc.
+Glas, partially silvered.
+From some angels perfectly transparent, from others, reflects like a mirror.
+Spend charges to gain concealment for a round.
+- Amulet - Torc.
+Jet-black, crafted like two clasped hands.
+Absorb an injury meant for your ally.
+- Amulet - Torc.
+Copper, inlaid with gold, silver, and platinum.
+Inlays take the form of a dragon writhing across the surface.
+Manifest a power, paying 1 less.
+- Amulet - Torc.
+Dramatic but simple, images of clouds and lightning bolts, thick gold neck ring.
+Activate for a bonus to strength checks.
+- Gauntlets - Gloves.
+Smooth black leather, slightly sticky to the touch.
+Imbue a weapon with poison.
+Next attack is a poison attack.
+- Cloak.
+Divided diagonally into two colors.
+Top is pure white, bottom is black as night.
+Lets you switch positions with another creature (will negates).
+- Gauntlets.
+Supple leather, dyed the color of ivory.
+Activate for a big bonus to hit on your next attack.
+- Tunic.
+Earth colored, ssturdy, soft as silk.
+Runes of stability stitchedin gold thread.
+Bonus to concentration.
+- Amulet.
+Marble unicorn's head, horn of gold.
+Two 1x abilities: cure wounds, neutralize poison.
+- Bracers.
+Golden, engraved with holy sigils.
+Fit over the arms of any creature, bonus to AC vs ranged attacks.
+- Amulet - Torc.
+Black iron, ruby that seems to weep tears of blood.
+Activate, next attack heals you equal to the damage.
+No damage = wasted.